City of Cape Canaveral Sustainability

 Banana River Lagoon and the Indian River Lagoon

-As part of a greater effort to better manage the City of Cape Canaveral’s unique challenges with being a barrier island and the affect this has on the Banana River Lagoon (and the Indian River Lagoon system), the City is committed to developing plans aimed at reducing stormwater impacts while improving overall water quality.
-Currently, the City uses Best Management Practices (BMPs) to meet this goal.
-In addition, the City seeks to integrate creative low impact development (LID) practices that retain rain water on-site and encourage it to soak into the ground rather than allowing it to run off into ditches, stormwater drains, or waterbodies such as the Banana River Lagoon where it would otherwise contribute to flooding and pollution problems.
+As part of a greater effort to better manage the City of Cape Canaveral’s unique challenges with being a barrier island and the effect this has on the Banana River Lagoon (and the Indian River Lagoon system), the City is committed to developing plans aimed at reducing stormwater impacts while improving overall water quality.
+Currently, the City uses stormwater Best Management Practices (BMPs) to meet this goal.
+In addition, the City seeks to integrate creative low impact development (LID) practices that retain rainwater on-site and encourage it to soak into the ground rather than allowing it to run off into ditches, stormwater drains, or water bodies such as the Banana River Lagoon where it would otherwise contribute to flooding and pollution problems.
 The goal is to develop practices that do a better job of mimicking natural processes in order to lessen the impact of storm events.
 Lastly, it is important to note that while BMP and LID practices are environmentally beneficial, they can also enhance neighborhood beauty through landscaping that doubles as natural stormwater infrastructure.
 The University of Florida’s Institute of Food and Agricultural Sciences (UF/IFAS) and Keep Brevard Beautiful both offer guidelines on how to promote Florida-friendly landscaping.